Logo

 Request information View pitch brochure

-Rice Threshing and Polishing Machines Axial flow thresher and improved quality polishing
+Rice Threshing and Polishing Machines: Axial flow thresher and improved quality polishing

 Efficient rice threshing and polishing for premium quality grains, boosting income and market access in african communities.